discordjs/guide/guide/interactions/registering-slash-commands.md

 # Registering slash commands

 Discord provides users the option to create client-integrated slash commands.
-In this section you will be learning how to register these commands using discord.js!
+In this section you'll be learning how to register these commands using discord.js!

 ::: tip
 If you already have slash commands set-up for your application and want to learn to respond to them, refer to [the following page](/interactions/replying-to-slash-commands/).